 e.
 RF Bandwidth.
-The most common modulation type is direct FM on the transmitter carrier (defined below with attribute T-1\RF4).
-Referring to the extensive guidance in RCC 119 Telemetry Applications Handbook, paragraph 2.2, the RF Bandwidth, the Data Bandwidth, and the Total Transmitter Carrier Deviation may be determined to optimize the signal-to-noise ratio and the bit error rate (BER).
-Note: 2.0 MHz is the total RF bandwidth of the 2.0 Mbps NRZ-L modulated signal at the -60 dB point of the waveform.
+The most common modulation type is direct frequency modulation (FM) on the transmitter carrier (defined below with attribute T-1\RF4).
+Referring to the extensive guidance in RCC 119, paragraph 2.2, the RF bandwidth, the data bandwidth, and the total transmitter carrier deviation may be determined to optimize the signal-to-noise ratio and the BER.
+Note: 2.0 MHz is the total RF bandwidth of the 2.0 Mbps NRZ-L modulated signal at the -60-dB point of the waveform.

 f.
 Data Bandwidth.
-750 kHz is the bandwidth of the baseband data signal at the -3 dB points.
+750 kilohertz (kHz) is the bandwidth of the baseband data signal at the -3 dB points.